 Shifting the costs to customers is one of the solutions, probably the most common one.
 Since you, as a small business owner, are also a customer, it is a process that is also going to affect you.

 High inflation rates can also mean narrower profit margins.
-All those aspects influence the ratio between incomes and expenses and the cash fluidity of your business.
+All those aspects influence the ratio between income and expenses and the cash fluidity of your business.

 For example, you may have to lower your own payroll or make your business a home-based business to save more on the higher costs.